Spiru Haret University: Criticism (distance learning programs)

 Although it received accreditation from Romania's National Council of Academic Evaluation in 2002, its accreditations were canceled for a large number of distance learning specializations.
 Also, there are some voices which dispute the level of the distance learning programs offered.
 The scandal peaked in the summer of 2009, when the way license diplomas are obtained scandalized the Minister of Education, who threatened with an inquiry of the Romanian public prosecutors.

 A number of Romanian newspapers have called the distance learning department of Spiru Haret University "a diploma mill" (literally translated, "a diplomas factory").
 This viewpoint has been confirmed by the Austrian Der Standard and by the Swiss Neue Zürcher Zeitung.
-The German Consulate in Romania (Timişoara) mentioned worries in respect to the legal situation of the university in its press review.
+The German Consulate in Romania (Timișoara) mentioned worries in respect to the legal situation of the university in its press review.
 The French journal Le Monde has confirmed the viewpoint of the quoted newspapers.
 Some English language sources (e.g. from the Romanian newspaper Evenimentul Zilei and Radio Romania International) express the same view.
 Therefore, the Spiru Haret University is increasingly considered in Romania and outside it as a diploma mill.
 Its lawyers seek to circumvent Romanian education laws, and this implied the consequence that new laws are discussed by the Romanian Department of Education, Research and Innovation, which may lead to the prohibition of all Spiru Haret's activities.

 Spiru Haret University claims to be accredited by the European University Association (EUA) instead of the Romanian public agency ARACIS.
 However, the EUA does not accredit universities and its "evaluations are not related to accreditation or certification processes."
 This viewpoint is confirmed by an IEP report: "the Programme is neither linked to the allocation of funds nor to a control function on behalf of public authorities."

 The Spiru Haret University has been prohibited to organize license (diploma) exams for a period of three years.
 During these three years, Spiru Haret University has been placed under the scrutiny of the Romanian Department of Education.
 According to Government Decision no. 749/2009, Civil Law Sentence no. 3326 has radiated the Spiru Haret University, at its own request, from the application of Government Decision no. 676/2007 regarding the license university study fields, the structures of higher education institutions and the disciplines organized by them, with the subsequent additions and from Government Decision no. 635/2008 regarding the structures of higher education and the specialization/curricula for university license studies organized by them, either accredited or temporarily authorized to operate, republished.
 The students enlisted at accredited/authorized faculties from the Spiru Haret University may still proceed with their study, but will have to take (final) diploma exams at recognized universities (faculties) which are not prohibited to hold diploma exams.